 \section{Introduction}

-Stochastic processes defined on tree structures are fundamental for modeling hierarchical dependencies in complex systems.
-Applications range from tracing phylogenetic evolution in biology \citep{felsenstein_evolutionarytreesdna_1981, huelsenbeck_stochastic_2003}, modeling the state spaces of spin glasses in statistical physics\citep{bovier_gaussian_2017}, to analyzing cascading diffusion in social networks\citep{kempe_maximizing_2003}.
-In these settings, a central inferential challenge is the smoothing problem: reconstructing the latent trajectories of internal hidden states given partially available observations, e.g., only at leaves or final outcomes.
-Theoretically, exact Bayesian inference in this context is characterized by Doob’s $h$-transform, which conditions the generative process on future observations via a harmonic $h$-function.
-Computing this $h$-function can be done by ``collecting evidence'' or ``passing messages'' from leaves to the root, which yields the concept of ``belief propagation'' or ``sum-product message passing''.
-While this backward pass is analytically tractable for simple Linear-Gaussian models, it becomes computationally prohibitive for general non-linear dynamics.
+Tree-structured stochastic processes are fundamental for modeling hierarchical dependencies in complex systems, from phylogenetic evolution in biology \citep{felsenstein_evolutionarytreesdna_1981, huelsenbeck_stochastic_2003} and spin-glass state spaces in statistical physics \citep{bovier_gaussian_2017} to cascading diffusion in social networks \citep{kempe_maximizing_2003}.
+In these settings, a central inferential challenge is smoothing: reconstructing latent internal states and trajectories from partially available observations.
+Exact Bayesian smoothing is characterized by Doob's $h$-transform, where future observations enter through a harmonic $h$-function computed by collecting evidence from leaves to the root, equivalently by belief propagation or sum-product message passing.
+While this backward pass is analytically tractable for simple Linear-Gaussian (LG) models, it becomes computationally prohibitive for general nonlinear dynamics.